jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “you can use the preCICE max time window within the participants loops”
+- One can use the preCICE max time window within the participants loops to calculate solver time steps such that an exchange can happen at end of preCICE time window.
-- “The config file specifies the run time and the time steps for the communication between components.”
+- The config file specifies the run time and the time steps for the communication between components.
-- “Each component has its own time step and runs independent of the other components, precice only tells it the target time to reach, so the component will subcycle until the exchange time window is reached.”
+- Each component has its own time step and runs independent of the other components, preCICE only tells it the target time to reach, so the component will subcycle until the exchange time window is reached.

 From a technical perspective, considering preCICE's architecture and features: